NansenHo/language-learning/Grammar/Tenses.md

 - I have had stort hair **my entire life**.
 - They have known each other **since kindergarden**.

-for 22 years & my entire life & since kindergarden, these tell us how long.
+for 22 years & my entire life & since kindergarden, these tell us **how long**.
 There is a connection between the past and the present.
 The situations are still true today.